Ed Day, Rockland County Executive

 SAFETY TIPS FOR A FUN HALLOWEEN

-NEW CITY, NY - - Rockland County Executive Ed Day and County Health Commissioner Dr. Patricia Schnabel Ruppert want to ensure that your trick-or-treaters have a safe and fun holiday.
+NEW CITY, NY - - Rockland County Executive Ed Day and County Health Commissioner Dr. Patricia Schnabel Ruppert want to ensure that all trick-or-treaters have a safe and fun holiday.

 "Halloween is one of the most enjoyable days of the year for the County's children, however parents and caregivers must be involved to make sure that Halloween is both fun and safe.
 Trick-or-treaters need adult supervision, even if they travel in groups.
 Adults should check Halloween treats before children eat them, and make sure that children never eat open or unwrapped treats," said Dr. Ruppert.